| Title: | 'Python' Style String Functions |

 A character used for padding on the left. |

-A character vector of the same length as string
+A character vector of the same length as string, with each element

 right-justified in a field of the specified width.